200 Hour Teacher Training Course 2018/2019

 - 1 x ¼ hour Philosophy & History presentation

-The Final Class Assessment of one 11/2 hour class will be take place in the week or month following the last day or month of training according to the Teacher Training course.
+The Final Class Assessments of two 1½ hour classes will be take place in the week or months following the last day or month of training according to the Teacher Training course.

-The Final Class Assessment will require a minimum of 6 yoga students present in the class.
+The Final Class Assessments will require a minimum of 6 yoga students present in the class.

 The Teacher Training course is designed for a total of 10 trainees or less.